• Skip to primary navigation

 Tandoori Masala is typically used to marinate meat before grilling in tandoor ovens, while Garam Masala is a finishing spice blend used at the end of the cooking process.

-Although they may seem interchangeable, understanding the differences between these two masalas can elevate your cooking to new heights.
+Although they may seem interchangeable, understanding the differences between these two masalas can improve your cooking to new heights - and an extract vs flavor breakdown helps clarify how concentrated extracts differ from broader spice profiles.

 Tandoori Masala combines spices like cumin, coriander, turmeric, and red chili powder with yogurt to create a tangy and spicy blend.